sbroenne/plugin.video.nhkworldtv/readme.md

 - Top Stories and At a Glance
 - News programs like NEWSLINE, NEWSLINE IN DEPTH and NEWSROOM TOKYO

-Content is retrieved and played directly from the NHK World web site/Akamai.
+Content is retrieved and played directly from the NHK World web site or their content delivery network (Akamai).

+The plug-in uses a [companion cloud cache service](https://github.com/sbroenne/nhkworldtv-backend) to speed up video play-back because these NHK APIs are very slow.

 Plugin supports fallback to HD (720p) if you should encounter buffering issues.

-Tested on Kodi 18.6+ (Leia) and 19 (Matrix).

 ## 1.3.
 How-to Install